GASVIC/PitParts/PitParts_Prices.md

 This opera only is charged at 50% of the above rate = AUD140 (@ AUD35 per week), and thereafter @ AUD10 per week or part thereof.

 ### HIRE FEE ACCOUNT:
 Forwarded toward the end of the hire period, and must be paid within seven (7) days of final performance.
-DO NOT deduct the Deposit from the Hire Fee.

 ### FREIGHT CHARGES:
 All Freight Charges are payable by the Hirer, who may nominate the mode of despatch in writing, or you may discuss the matter with us.
 If post is used it is advisable to use INSURED REGISTERED POST (Value AUD1000), as losses have been experienced in this area.
 Rates should be